nsure-tech/dot-contract/README.md

 Support capital mining and underwriter deposit/withdraw.
 This is the mvp for nsure.

+capital_converter converts the dot token to ndot which is the token used to stake in Nsure's capital pool.
+Ndot reperesents your share when deposited into the capital pool.
+Rewards in Nsure will be distributed based on time weighted manner.

+erc20 is a smart contract similiar with erc20 token contract.

+capital_stake is the staking mining contract.
+Stake nDot to get reward in Nsure token.

+underwrite is the contract for Nsure token staking.
+Rewards can be adjusted.

 ## Test
 Run `cargo +nightly test` to do testing.